Skip To Main Content

 Isabelle Torch ’20, Alexa Tsai ’20, Harper Hummelt ’20, & Sophie Chen ’20

-Four friends from the Class of 2020 joined together in New York City last month to celebrate Isabelle Torch '20, who competed in the 2025 New York City Marathon.
+Four friends from the class of 2020 joined together in New York City last month to celebrate Isabelle Torch '20, who competed in the 2025 New York City Marathon.
 They even made a sign recollecting when Isabelle chose to walk the OES Middle School mile!

 Left to right: Alexa Tsai '20, who works in San Francisco and was in New York for business; Isabelle Torch '20, who works in New York City; Harper Hummelt '20, who is attending grad school in New York; and Sophie Chen '20, who also works in New York City.